 1 – Stock Market Basics: What is a Stock Market?

 There are many Stock Markets in the world and they have essentially been established to allow business to get cheap financing to aid rapid expansion in exchange for a slice of the business and an opportunity to profit with the business.
-The largest stock markets are located in the richest countries, this enables business to get access to the wealth and capital available in these countries to finance growth
+The largest stock markets are located in the richest countries, this enables a business to get access to the wealth and capital available in these countries to finance growth

 The worlds major Stock Markets